shiyis/politics-doc/index.md

 layout: home
 ---

-This page provides more context to the POLITIX project, where it strives to uncover how the PACs and Super PACs work in facilitating political campaigns and finances with respect to electorial activities; state or federal.
+This page provides more context to the [POLITIX](https://github.com/shiyis/politix) project, where it strives to uncover how the PACs and Super PACs work in facilitating political campaigns and finances with respect to electoral activities; state or federal.

 ---